nuxeo-sandbox/nuxeo-ha-test/README.md

 The go script will use the infrastructure APIs to cause failures in the underlying services.

+## Execution Plan

+Deploy the Nuxeo platform and associated backing services on a Kubernetes or OpenShift cluster.
+Include nuxeo-ha-testartifact marketplace package within Nuxeo platform.
+Execute Gatling scenarios to develop baseline.
+Introduce chaos monkey to cause failures with various components in your deployment.

 ## Expected results

 Validate Nuxeo resilience.
 The Gatling tests should not experience any fatal failures.